velovision/rearview/README.md

 # Usage

 Velovision Rearview unit creates a Wifi hotspot called: `Velovision Rearview`.
+Connect to it from a Mac or Linux computer.

 It runs an HTTP server at port 8000 to allow clients to get status information and send control commands, and a raw TCP stream at port 5000 which streams MJPEG video from its camera.
 This video stream can be turned on/off by the HTTP server.